JohnFawkes/AURA/docs/config.md

 -   **Options**: `Plex`, `Emby`, `Jellyfin`
 -   **Description**: The type of media server you are using.
--   **Details**: This option specifies the type of media server that AURA will interact with.
-Depending on your choice, AURA will use the appropriate API and methods to manage images and metadata.
+-   **Details**: This option specifies the type of media server that aura will interact with.
+Depending on your choice, aura will use the appropriate API and methods to manage images and metadata.

 ### URL

 -   **Description**: The URL of the media server.
--   **Details**: This option specifies the URL of the media server that AURA will interact with.
+-   **Details**: This option specifies the URL of the media server that aura will interact with.
 -   **Note**: Make sure to include the protocol (e.g., `http://` or `https://`) in the URL.
 -   **Example**: `http://localhost:32400`, `https://my-emby-server.com`, or `http://jellyfin.example.com`.